CoralVentures/coral_flutter/docs/naming_conventions.md

 As a design choice, we are using Cubits to be the single source of truth for an entity's state.

 For example, we may have a UserCubit that gets passed around between multiple Blocs.
-To prevent each Bloc from accidentally keeping track of some of the UserCubit's state, we simply make all of the UserCubit method calls return `void`, and the Cubit will update its internal state instead.
+To prevent each Bloc from accidentally keeping track of some of the UserCubit's state, we simply make all of the UserCubit methods return `void`, and the Cubit will update its internal state instead.

 ## Widgets